 Improve Your Wakesurfing Wake With These Tips

-	Not everyone can afford the new wakesurf boats with all the bells and whistles.
-If you already own an inboard boat with a decent hull then you can still make an awesome wakesurfing wake.
+Not everyone can afford the newest wakesurf boats that come with all the bells and whistles.
+If you already own an inboard boat with a decent hull then you can still make an awesome wake surfing wake.
 If you have built-in ballast you are already one step ahead.
 Most people will weigh down the surf side with more weight.
 This always brings up the question what is the right way to weigh the boat for surfing?
-Since every hull and every boat is slightly different there is not one way to do this correctly.
-So let's answer the question what is the most common way.
+Since every hull and every boat is slightly different there is no one way to do this correctly.
+So let's answer the question of what is the most common way.

 What is the most common way to weigh the boat?

 1. Figure out the surfside - are you goofy or regular?
 Most surf on the Left side of the wake (left from the surfer's perspective).
 You will want to add the most amount of weight to this side's rear corner.
 Usually 500 -1,200 pounds or 80-100% full ballast bags.